PhilipNaudus/simple_site-gh-pages/pages/qing/biography_of_extraordinary_mulan.md

 num: 3
 ---

-Despite the title, the main protagonist is Mulan's grandfather, Zhu Ruoxu.
+This novel begins by following Mulan's grandfather, Zhu Ruoxu.
 Ruoxu is a gifted scholar who is determined to earn an official position for himself.
 However, due to political corruption, he finds that he is not given a fair chance at the prefectural examinations.
 In the process of fighting for his rights to be gien the opportunity which he feels that he deserves, Ruoxu meets Li Jing, who becomes his mentor, and Yuchi Gong, a struggling calligrapher.
 Ruoxu rescues Yuchi Gong from financial ruin and the two become sworn brothers.

 Li Jing teaches Ruoxu the art of dark magic, but emphasizes that magic must be used responsibly.
 Thus, Ruoxu goes his entire life without ever exercising his powers.
 Instead, he seeks to promote social transformation indirectly.
 Ruoxu recommends that Yuchi Gong seek a career change; Yuchi Gong rapidly excels and quickly becomes the great general Li Shimin's military advisor (Li Shimin eventually rise to become the first emperor of the Tang Dynasty and Yuchi Gong will be his supreme commander).